jiang18/ssgp/README.md

 It is usually easy to fullfill the dependencies if your machine has python3 and pip.
 If it is difficult for you to pip the python3 packages, please try the ones I have compiled on CentOS Linux 7 with GCC 4.8.5 (https://github.com/jiang18/ssgp#executable).

 ## Error weight
 The argument ```--error_weight_name``` can be added in --reml/--wls/--lmm to weight individual error variance.
 To enable this, add one additional column in the phenotype CSV file and specify the header name by --error_weight_name.
-Values are typically 1/r^2-1, where r^2 is the reliability of EBVs.
+Values are typically 1/r^2-1, where r^2 is the reliability of deregressed EBVs.
 # [GCTA-fastGWA](https://cnsgenomics.com/software/gcta/#fastGWA)
 # [BOLT](https://alkesgroup.broadinstitute.org/BOLT-LMM/BOLT-LMM_manual.html)
 ```console